 Unicorn Tears – We have all searched for any evidence that unicorns exist.
 Now you have it in an IPA beer form.

-Drop it like is Bock – Bock beers are a little higher in alcohol so maybe that’s where they get the drop it like it’s hot reference!
+Drop it like is Bock – Bock beers are a little higher in fun stuff content so maybe that’s where they get the drop it like it’s hot reference!

 RastafarRYE – This rye beer makes a great play on words for our reggae music loving beer drinkers.